profile-sh/docs/projects/gh_workflows_project.md

 We have the required scripts in place, let us write the workflows to run these scripts.

-Exercise: Using the code below, create a reusable workflow named rw07_scripts, in the repo rusable-workflows, that runs scripts that are in the caller workflow repo call-reusable-workflows.
+Exercise: Using the code below, create a reusable workflow named rw07_scripts.yml, in the repo rusable-workflows.

 {% raw %}
 ```yml